 If you’re using Screen Reader, the biggest thing to keep in mind from a site design and accessibility perspective is that the program won’t display formatting details such as columns or menu bars.

-This means that you need be careful in what you place in your text.
+This means that you need to be careful about what you place in your text.

 Navigation that makes sense

-A final point to consider here is that when you are directing visitors to your site to a different area your instructions needs to be clear to all types of users.
+A final point to consider here is that when you are directing visitors to your site to a different area your instructions need to be clear to all types of users.

 An individual using Screen Reader will be given all content on the site page in a single elongated audio reading.
 This can make it challenging for some site layouts.
 They are sometimes overwhelmed by a large list of content and unable to discern what is critical and what isn’t.

 Similar to the above point regarding clear links is the need to have any directing text to be easily understood by users of such programs.

 A bad habit is to use what is referred to as sensory instruction.
 An example of this in a bad sense is a sentence that just states that you can find more information on the left of the page.
 This won’t be clear to an impaired user.

 The key point here in an SEO sense is that this links in with the fact that search bots don’t recognize sensory characteristics.
 This means that sensory instruction won’t be picked up properly.
 Consequently, you’ll lose out on some page ranking potential as a result.